 The other active device in the starter kit is the TeleDongle USB to RF interface.
 If you plug it in to your Mac or Linux computer it should "just work", showing up as a serial port device.
 Windows systems need driver information that is part of the AltOS download to know that the existing USB modem driver will work.
 We therefore recommend installing our software before plugging in TeleDongle if you are using a Windows computer.
-If you are using Linux and are having problems, try moving to a fresher kernel (2.6.33 or newer), as the USB serial driver had ugly bugs in some earlier versions.
+If you are using an older version of Linux and are having problems, try moving to a fresher kernel (2.6.33 or newer).

 Next you should obtain and install the AltOS software.
-These include the AltoSUI ground station program, current firmware images for TeleMetrum, TeleMini and TeleDongle, and a number of standalone utilities that are rarely needed.
+The AltOS distribution includes the AltosUI ground station program, current firmware images for all of the hardware, and a number of standalone utilities that are rarely needed.
 Pre-built binary packages are available for Linux, Microsoft Windows, and recent MacOSX versions.
 Full source code and build instructions are also available.
 The latest version may always be downloaded from http://altusmetrum.org/AltOS.